intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 - **modelBytes**-the bytes of the model.
 - **inputShape**-array which contains the dimensions of the tensor.
 It should be fed to an input node(s) of the model.
 - **ifReverseInputChannels**-the boolean value of if need reverse input channels.
 Switch the input channels order from RGB to BGR (or vice versa).
 - **meanValues**- All input values coming from original network inputs will be divided by this value.
 The TensorFlow*-Slim Models were trained with normalized input data.
 Inference Engine classification sample does not perform normalization.
 It is necessary to pass mean and scale values to the Model Optimizer so they are embedded into the generated IR in order to get correct classification results.
 - **scale**-to be used for the input image per channel.

-Additionally, we prepare to use OpenVINO backend for speeding up in this example, it allows converting by loading the related `scale` and `meanValues` parameters.
-You can look up values [here](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html).

 ```
 # concurrentNum